Frequently Asked Questions

 How do I become a Political Science major?

 If you are a second-semester Freshman, and it is after February 1 and not during registration period, you may automatically declare a major by sending an email to firstname.lastname@example.org.
 Major changes are suspended during the registration periods each semester, and second semester Freshmen have their major choices wiped out in January.
 This is done so that Freshmen can reassess their choice of major—you can always re-declare the Political Science major if you wish.

 If you are a Sophomore, you must contact the department administrator Ms. Shirley Gee.
 To change to a Political Science major from some other major, contact Ms. Gee.
 At all times you may get assistance and information about changing or declaring a major from the staff at Student Services in Lyons Hall.

 The course numbering system in Political Science defines categories of courses, rather than steps on a ladder.
-Courses numbered 300-399 are American Politics courses, 400-499 are Comparative Politics courses, 500-599 are International Politics courses,and 600-699 are Political Theory courses.
-Courses that begin with a zero are Introductory courses; special courses that count as electives in Political Science but which do not satisfy the sub-field requirements, are numbered 200-299.
-These courses can be taken in any sequence, except for the Introductory courses, which should be taken first.
+Courses numbered X3XX are American Politics courses, X4XX are Comparative Politics courses, X5XX are International Politics courses, and X6XX are Political Theory courses.
+Courses that begin with a 10XX are Introductory courses.
+Political Science courses can be taken in any sequence, except for the Introductory courses, which should be taken first.

 What are the sub-field requirements in Political Science?

 The four separate sub-fields of Political Science are American Politics, Comparative Politics, International Politics, and Political Theory.
 To major in Political Science, you must take at least one course in each of these sub-fields, and these courses must be taken in the department.
 They need not be taken in any particular order.

 How can I get an internship?
 And can I get academic credit for an internship?